-Facebook has over a billion monthly active users, who now spend more time “updating their statuses” than they spend checking their emails.
-This underscores the power social media has to communicate with existing and prospective new patients.
+This data underscores the power social media has to communicate with existing and prospective new patients.

-That being said, running a chiropractic practice while engaging patients online can be challenging, to say the least.
-To lend a helpful hand, consider these social media post ideas to give your Facebook page a facelift.
+But engaging patients online while running a chiropractic practice can be challenging, to say the least.
+We’d like to lend a hand.
+Use these social media post ideas to give your Facebook (or Instagram or Twitter) profile an update.
 In doing so, you’ll encourage followers to engage with your practice both online and offline.

-People enjoy talking about themselves, particularly on social media.
-Pose a question to your Facebook followers about their daily habits.
+People enjoy talking about themselves and engaging in conversations on social media.
+Pose a question to your Facebook followers along with an eye-catching graphic.
 Then ask them to “like,” comment, or share your post.

-Posts like the example below encourage people to contribute to the conversation on a personal level.
-By ending the following post with a question like, “What’s your favorite exercise?” you’re encouraging visitors to engage with you and others on your Facebook page:
+Posts like the examples below encourage people to contribute to the conversation on a personal level.
+By ending the post with a question, you’re encouraging visitors to engage with you and others on your Facebook page:

-After finding an interesting story, fact, or video you believe the average patient might find surprising, share it on your Facebook page.
+After uncovering a story, fact, or video you believe your patients and community might find interesting, share it on your Facebook page.
 Be sure that the information does not contain too much jargon.
 Instead, make sure it focuses on the typical person who is, or may be, interested in chiropractic care.

 That’s why posts like these can stimulate engagement on your Facebook page: